Raid on Bungeling Bay

-Raid on Bungeling Bay is a shoot 'em up video game developed by Will Wright and published by Broderbund for the Commodore 64 in 1984.
-It was the first video game designed by Will Wright.
-The Commodore 64 version was published in the UK by Ariolasoft.
-The game inspired Wright to develop SimCity in 1989.
+Raid on Bungeling Bay (バンゲリングベイ lit.: Bungeling Bay) is a shoot 'em up for the Commodore 64 published by Broderbund in 1984 and by Ariolasoft in the UK in 1985.
+It was the first video game developed by Will Wright and inspired him to create the 1989 game SimCity.

 Gameplay

 Raid on Bungeling Bay is a 2D shoot 'em up.
 The player controls a helicopter launched from an aircraft carrier to bomb six factories scattered across islands on a small planetoid occupied by the Bungeling Empire (frequent villains in Broderbund games), while fending off escalating counterattacks by gun turrets, fighter jets, guided missiles, and a battleship.
 There is also a hidden island for the player to reload on.
 Failure means that the Bungeling Empire develops a war machine to take over the planet Earth.
 Players have to attack its infrastructure while defending the aircraft carrier which serves as home base.

-The game offers an insight into the design style of Wright, who also designed SimCity.
 Over time, the factories grow and develop new technologies to use against the player.
-There are also visible signs of interdependency among the islands, such as supply boats moving between them.
+There are visible signs of interdependence among the islands, such as supply boats moving between them.
 In order to win the game, the player must prevent the escalation by bombing all the factories as quickly as possible, keeping them from advancing their technology.
 If left alone for too long, the factories create enough new weaponry to overwhelm the player.